tlevine/scarsdale-property-inquiry/docs/understanding-the-website.rst

 .. image:: 54-walworth/tax-information.png

+The grey lines that contain no description nor due date are yearly totals.

 Permits
 ~~~~~~~~~~~~~~~~~~~~~~~
 This section shows us all of the building permits since the beginning
 of time.
 This is a fun way to see when and how buildings were renovated.

 .. image:: 54-walworth/permits.png

+I don't know what "CO" stands for.

 Getting this for all the properties
 ------------------------------------